 The recovery data transfer relies on the binary log and existing MySQL replication framework, therefore it is possible that some transient errors could cause errors in the receiver or applier threads.
 In such cases, the donor switch over process has retry functionality, similar to that found in regular replication.

-configured through the
+is configured through the

 plugin variable .
 The following command sets the maximum number